 Example AI Course Policies

 It is up to the instructor to decide whether student use of generative AI (GenAI) is appropriate for their courses.
 When making that decision, instructors should should take into consideration the learning goals of the course, the content, and the extent to which that course can contribute to students' general experience and understanding of AI.
-For extensive, research-informed recommendations from the UK ADVANCE team, be sure to visit their website.
-Instructors will also want to make sure that their policy aligns with any information shared by University Senate.
+For extensive, research-informed recommendations from UK ADVANCE, be sure to visit their website.

 Recommended Components: